oliverbejj/mchacks11-fork-/README.md

 # Expense Keeper Web App

 Welcome to the Expense Keeper web app!
 Originally developed during the McHacks11 hackathon, our team aimed to create a user-friendly tool for efficient expense management.
 While I initially led the front-end development during the hackathon, we encountered challenges that hindered project completion.
-Subsequently, I revisited the project to rewrite and enhance the backend, resulting in my own backend code available in the `backend2` file. (for comprehension purposes)
+Subsequently, I revisited the project to completely rewrite the backend (in order to fix it I had to understand it), resulting in my own backend code available in the `backend2` file.

 ## Features (Work in Progress)